kussell-lab/mcorr/README.md

 ```
 2. Both programs are installed in `$HOME/go/bin`.
 Add `$HOME/go/bin` to your `$PATH` environment.

-We have tested in Windows 10, Ubuntu 17.10, and MacOS High Sierra.
+We have tested installation in Windows 10, Ubuntu 17.10, and MacOS High Sierra, using Python 3 and Go v1.9.2.

+Typical installation time on an iMac is 10 minutes.

 ## Usage
 The inference of recombination parameters requires two steps: